ziyoung/better-wilcom-docs/wilcom-docs/Decorative/specialty/Hand_stitch_effect.md

 ![HandStitchEffect5.png](assets/HandStitchEffect5.png)

-6Optionally, in the Variant field, enter a value between 1 and 10 to experiment with variants of the same roughness and mass settings.
+6. Optionally, in the Variant field, enter a value between 1 and 10 to experiment with variants of the same roughness and mass settings.

 ![HandStitchEffect6.png](assets/HandStitchEffect6.png)